PennyLaneAI/pennylane/doc/development/guide/logging.rst

 PennyLane logging defaults are contained in a configuration file in the logging module titled ``log_config.toml``, which is imported when logging is enabled.
-The file path can be accessed with :code:`qml.logging.config_path()`.
+The file path can be accessed with :func:`qml.logging.config_path()`.
 To change log-levels that are reporting on a package or module-wide basis, it is possible to do so by modifying the entries in the ``log_config.toml`` file, under the ``[loggers]`` section.
 In addition, if we want to send the logs elsewhere, we can